SSH vs SFTP: Are SSH and SFTP the Same?

 Implement GoAnywhere’s SFTP Client Today

 Ready to give our SFTP client a try?
 Download our free trial of GoAnywhere Managed File Transfer.
-Our secure file transfer solution takes minutes to install, is quick to figure out, and is fully functional for 30 days so you can determine if it's the right fit for your organization.
+Our secure file transfer solution takes minutes to install, is quick to figure out, and is fully functional so you can determine if it's the right fit for your organization.